The-Marquis-Gaming/checkers-dojo/README.md

 ---

+### Burner Wallet Gameplay
+If you cannot use the Cartridge Controller, you can still play Checkers using Burner Wallets.
+This alternative method provides a seamless gaming experience:

+- Create multiple Burner Wallets instantly for gameplay
+- Delete Burner Wallets at any time
+- No controller installation required
+- Quick and easy account management
+- Start playing immediately after wallet creation

+To use Burner Wallets:
+1. Navigate to the game interface
+2. Click on "Create Burner Wallet"
+3. Your new wallet will be generated automatically
+4. Start playing immediately

+You can create and manage multiple Burner Wallets as needed, making it easy to test different strategies or play against yourself.
+When you're done, simply delete the Burner Wallet or create a new one for your next gaming session.

 ## Notes

 - Ensure all terminals are running in the background to maintain an active environment while you play.